NeurosnapInc/neurosnap/README.md

 **Description:**

-Pads all sequences to the longest sequences lengthusing a character from the right side.
+Pads all sequences to the longest sequences length using a character from the right side.

 **Parameters:**